CodeStitchOfficial/Intermediate-Website-Kit-SASS/README.md

 Aimed towards freelancers, this kit was made with scalability and flexibility in mind, suiting a range of websites and client needs.
 As such, it is your choice whether you'd rather make small tweaks to the existing site, or clear all the page content and build a site all over again.
 Outlined below are some best practices for when it comes to building on top of this kit:

+<a name="javascript"></a>

+### A word on JavaScript

+By default, the kit is set up to bundle, minify and serve JavaScript under a single app.js bundle.
+This is powered by esbuild, and is configured in the `config/scripts.11ty.js` file.
+If you're following the CodeStitch workflow, the amount of JS included in a project is minimal, so it's advised to create a new file per script needed and import it into the app.js file as done with the `dark.js` and `nav.js` files.
+This means that all JS is loaded when a user lands on the page and is cached for future use.

+However, some users may want to load different pieces of JS on a per-page basis, splitting the scripts up as they see fit.
+Out of the box, no JS will be passed through to `/public` as we're relying on esbuild to bundle and move it over.
+For these situations, there are a couple of things we can do

+1. Add an additional entry point to the `config/scripts.11ty.js` entryPoints array, using the same path structure as shown with app.js in the file.
+This will create a separate JS file to be used in a new `<script>` tag.

+2. Delete the `config/scripts.11ty.js` and `assets/app.js` files and add a new JavaScript passthrough (`eleventyConfig.addPassthroughCopy("./src/assets/js")`) in `.eleventy.js`.
+This will also stop minification, but JS won't be built in anyway.

 <a name="reusingCode"></a>